 DURATION | 60 minutes

-Electrical Safety awareness training give staff an understanding of how to work safely around electricity.
+This online Electrical Safety training provides learners with an understanding of how to work safely around electricity.

 The most widely available form of energy, we can become complacent around electricity.
 But the same power that makes life easier is dangerous and occasionally even fatal.